 All communications with your members must go through the NJSBA to ensure the most up-to-date contact information is used.
 Contact your Section and Committee Services Manager for assistance.
 We also encourage chairs make frequent use of CommunityNet, which is a listserv that reaches all of your members and is kept most up-to-date.
-For assistance on using CommunityNet, contact Barbara Straczynski at bstraczynski@njsba.com or 732-937-7524.
+For assistance on using CommunityNet, contact Nicole Crippen at ncrippen@njsba.com.